 U.S. Global Food Security Policy: Global Food Security Act

-- Preserving the whole-of-government approach that focuses on coordinating the efforts of 11 departments and agencies to incorporate agricultural development, improve maternal and child nutrition, build the resilience of communities, and engage in partnerships with civil society.
+Preserves the whole-of-government approach that focuses on coordinating the efforts of 11 departments and agencies to incorporate agricultural development, improve maternal and child nutrition, build the resilience of communities, and engage in partnerships with civil society.

-- Improving upon existing monitoring and evaluation practices to ensure the most effective use of U.S. taxpayer dollars.
+Improves upon existing monitoring and evaluation practices to ensure the most effective use of U.S. taxpayer dollars.

-- Authorizing appropriations to carry out international development assistance programs and activities under the strategy.
+Authorizes appropriations to carry out international development assistance programs and activities under the strategy.